 2. Brain Fog or Tiredness

 Car accidents can be very overwhelming and stressful.
-Being “run down” and exhausted after dealing with auto insurance, towing companies, doctor appointments and seeking order is understandable.
+Being “run down” and exhausted after dealing with auto insurance, car repairs and doctor appointments is understandable.
 However, how do you know when this feeling is no longer normal and putting you at risk for serious long-term effects?
-Emotional distress, confusion, brain fog, and chronic fatigue all the time could be signs of a concussion, brain injury, whiplash, or other injuries caused by the accident.
+Emotional distress, confusion, brain fog, and chronic fatigue could be signs of a concussion, brain injury, whiplash, or other injuries caused by the accident.
 Diagnostic testing and proper evaluations are critical to understand the seriousness of the symptoms and prevent further damage.

 3. Numbness and Tingling

-These symptoms may be common after an accident, but they are not normal for the human body to experience.
 Unfortunately, many people injured in auto accidents do not seek medical treatment and suffer from chronic pain that could have been prevented.
-That is why it is so important to have a chiropractor evaluate your injuries to rule out whiplash and soft tissue damage.
+That is why it is so important to have a medical evaluation to rule out whiplash and soft tissue damage.
 At Complete Care, our doctors can perform a proper exam, diagnose injuries and provide treatment.

-If you are in a car accident and don't feel like you have been injured, it's a safe bet to get checked to rule out injuries that may have delayed onset of symptoms.
+If you are in a car accident and don't feel like you have been injured, it's a safe bet to get a screening.
 You could avoid a lifetime of issues by having an evaluation.

 If you've been in an accident, don't wait to be seen by a doctor.
 As little as 14 days without treatment can lead to a lifetime of pain.
-Call Complete Care today for a comprehensive evaluation.
+Call Complete Care today to schedule a comprehensive evaluation.